Photo: Public Domain

-Our Top 10 Jim Croce Songs list takes a look at a singer-songwriter who enjoyed tremendous success in the early 70s.
-At a time when the genre of soft rock had become incredibly popular, Jim Croce landed multiple hit singles along with fellow artists such as James Taylor, Carole King, and Jackson Browne.
-The early 1970s saw an abundance of artists releasing songs in the soft rock genre that balanced the line between, country, pop, easy listening and rock overtones.
+Our Top 10 Jim Croce Songs list looks at a singer-songwriter who enjoyed tremendous success in the early 70s.
+At a time when the soft rock genre had become incredibly popular, Jim Croce landed multiple hit singles along with fellow artists such as James Taylor, Carole King, and Jackson Browne.
+The early 1970s saw an abundance of artists releasing songs in the soft rock genre that balanced the line between country, pop, easy listening, and rock overtones.
 It could be easily argued that Jim Croce was one of the pioneers of the soft rock movement.

 Most of Jim Croce’s hits were released on three albums that were issued in only a two-year period from 1971 to 1973.
 The albums You Don’t Mess Around with Jim (1972), Life and Times